Start 2026 Strong — Subscribe and get access to 1000+ articles for less than $1/week Subscribe Now →

 Bio updated:

 Raygan Kirk grew up in Ste.
-Anne, Manitoba, and took a winding path through college hockey before finishing her NCAA career with a championship and the tournament's Most Outstanding Player award.
+Anne, Manitoba, and took a winding path through college hockey before arriving as a professional with the Toronto Sceptres of the PWHL.

-Kirk began that journey at Robert Morris University, where she made the CHA All-Rookie Team after starting 24 games as a freshman and winning 15 of them.
-Her second season at RMU brought eight wins in 15 games and a .939 save percentage.
-When Robert Morris abruptly shut down its women's hockey program, Kirk was forced to transfer.
+Kirk began her NCAA career at Robert Morris University, where she made the CHA All-Rookie team after starting 24 games and winning 15 as a freshman.
+Her sophomore season brought eight wins in 15 games and a .939 save percentage.
+That chapter closed abruptly when RMU shuttered its hockey program, forcing Kirk to transfer to Ohio State.

 Career Highlights